robot5000-design/ms1-band-website/README.md

   the top of the page where the user expects.
 - Tree structure implemented with navbar for mobile users and linear path on gallery page if necessary to reduce the number of photos on screen all at once.
-- Custom 404 page, so in the case of a broken external link a button is provided for the user to return to safety.
+- Custom 404 page, so in the case of a broken internal link a button is provided for the user to return to safety.

 #### Skeleton